MyPublicGitHubAcct/CICDExample/README.md

 git push origin
 ```

 The following commands can be used to initiate a release of the code that is already checked in.
+Remember, the yaml file defines when to run the commands it contains as anytime the tag is updated, so using the commands below will trigger the process to begin.

 ```
 git tag <tagname>
 git push origin --tags
 ```

-Remember, the yaml file defines the time to run the commands it contains as anytime new or changed files are merged into the repo (in Github). *Yes, I know I did.*

-In Github, things are a bit slow.
-Well, it is free so it is probably wrong to complain too much.
+In Github, things are much slower than doing the same things locally.
+It is free so it is probably wrong to complain too much.
 The upside of slowness is that we can see the process as it happens.

 Here is the job running -